 In practice - Choosing a business service provider

 Naturally, you will pay attention to the pricing, services and additional features that they offer.
 Many have various packages available - from fulfilling the minimum requirements to registering a company in Estonia, to offering turn-key solutions that keep your company going through-out the year.
-Some also have expertise in a specific field you may be interested in.
+Some also have expertise in a specific field or country you may be interested in.

 Once you have found someone who’s services and pricing suits you, you should check the background of the company before entering into an agreement.

 We suggest you pay attention to the following: